coverclock/com-diag-placer/README.md

 building it and installing the build artifacts in the default root of /usr/local.
 On Nickel, I just installed the Debian sqlite3 and libsqlite3-dev 3.22 packages which places the binary, header, and library in the usual locations.
-But thes Makefile rules worked for me in either case, since on Nickel the build found the necessary components in the standard locations.
+But the same Makefile rules worked for me in either case, since on Nickel the build found the necessary components in the standard locations.
 Your mileage may vary.

 ARMv8 valgrind(1) seems to be broken in the Debian package that installs on Rhodium.
 I've been successfully running it instead on Nickel, even